Escherichia coli O157:H7

 thrombotic thrombocytopenic purpura (TTP) after STEC infection.

-Local Cases of Shiga Toxin-Producing E. Coli Linked to
+Public Health Investigating Cases of E. coli Linked to Organic Carrots

 Additional Resources